hannosch/plutonian/README.txt

 -----------

 This project assumes you are writing a specific application based on top of Plone.
-Your project will consist of configuration, specific deployment settings, policy code and knowledge about the content structure.

-We further assume that non-persistent configuration is generally preferable over persistent configuration, as it is easier to manage and version.

-This approach is very different from the typical Plone development model, in which you write add-ons for the Plone CMS application.
+You have one policy package that manages the specifics of one site.

+This library is not useful or intended for writing reusable add-ons for Plone.

 Usage
 -----

-Preliminary notes on usage:
+Preliminary notes on using the GenericSetup helpers:

 In your policy package's (for example named `policy`) `__init__.py` in the `initialize` function::